 The Living Dictionary is a multi-dimensional prompt, invitation, body of word invention, imagination, and collaboration.
 It lives here, and in the physicality of bound paper.

-It lives in air, breath, tongue-to-tooth-to palate-to-velum,
+It lives in air, movement, breath, tongue-to-tooth-to palate-to-velum,

 dream and consciousness.
 A living, growing, flexible life form -